External Delivery Methods

 In addition to inhaling or ingesting Cannabis, there are some external delivery methods available worth learning more about.
 These types of products are particularly useful for those who prefer convenience and consistency when consuming Cannabis.
 The external methods available are also very discreet compared to the traditional method of inhaling Cannabis.

 Topical products are well known in the industry now and will gain even more importance next year when these types of products become legal to purchase in Canada.
 The word topical is a generic term for Cannabis-infused lotions or creams, balms and personal lubricants which are applied to the skin.
 These types of products are non-invasive and are easily administered.

-Cannabis-infused topicals are not psychoactive even if the product contains THC, unless it is ingested somehow.
+Cannabis-infused topicals are not typically psychoactive even if the product contains THC, unless it is ingested somehow.
 The cannabinoids in topicals cannot breach the bloodstream, with the exception of thin or broken skin new research shows.
 Usually only affect the area of the body where the product is applied.
 Currently, there are no regulated product like this available in the Canadian market and it is recommended you make your own at this time.
 See this recipe from The LEAF to learn how.

 Another interesting external method to consider are transdermal patches, which are also convenient and discreet for the user.
 Using these types of products is very simple: start by opening the package and applying the infused patch to clean dry skin.
 Unlike topicals, these patches can deliver cannabinoids to the bloodstream and could have psychoactive effects depending on the components in the product.